OCHA-DAP/ocha-anticipy/README.md

 pytest --cov=aatoolbox
 ```

-Note that you first need to install the aatools package.
+Note that you first need to install the aatoolbox package.

 ### Documentation